sruthidamera/Userfeed/README.md

   insert 0 to all the values of the tables except id where id=1 insert into userfeeddatabase.userfeed values(1,0,0,0,0);

+5)establishing connection between mysql and express nodejs

-5)To load the Table in database userfeeddatabase const db=mysql.createPool({
+To load the Table in database userfeeddatabase const db=mysql.createPool({
     host:'localhost',
     user:'root',